webis-de/unmasking/README.md

 ### Unmasking

-To generate unmasking curve plots, use the `unmasking` tool with the `run` command.
+To generate unmasking curve plots, use the `unmask` tool with the `run` command.
 This will parse the given job configuration and generate unmasking curves on the provided input data.
 The job's output is saved to an `out` folder next to the job configuration.

 **Example:**

-    ./unmasking run examples/gutenberg_test/job.yml
+    ./unmask run examples/gutenberg_test/job.yml

 Output will be saved to `examples/gutenberg_test/out`.